sanskrit/raw_etexts_english/blogs/manasataramgini/2018-08-05_the-geometric-principles-behind-discrete-dynamical-systems-based-on-the-generalized-witch-of-agnesi.md

 +++
-title = "The geometric principles behind discrete dynamical systems based on the generalized Witch ofxa0Agnesi"
+title = "The geometric principles behind discrete dynamical systems based on the generalized Witch of Agnesi"

 +++
 Consider the family of curves defined by the equation following